namuuu/tira-rpg/README.md

 ### Installing packages

-Some packages are required for the bot to work.
+Some packages are required in order for the bot to work.
 Make sure the Command Prompt is in the correct folder (named by default tira-rpg), and type :

 ```
 npm init -y